-Under-skilled employees could stand as a barrier to the organisation’s success.
+Under-skilled employees could stand as a barrier to the organization’s success.
 The measurement of employee’s performance against the set, desired performance highlights the competency gap.
-Using data available to the organisation can help you determine whether your employees are under-skilled.
+Using data available to the organization can help you determine whether your employees are under-skilled.
 Competent employees contribute to a safe, efficient, and cost-effective working environment.
 These are all metrics that can be captured and measured by collecting data within the business.
 Performing data analysis processes establishes whether employees are under-skilled.

 These are three data-driven ways of telling whether your employees are under-skilled: